SEO Agency Deliverables: Here’s What To Expect

 Deliverable #1: Landing Pages

 Landing pages are the best way to convert website visitors into qualified leads, which is why they’re a vital deliverable in an SEO campaign.
 First, they’re a great next click for someone who lands on one of your helpful blog posts.
-Landing pages are also a great way to drive sales-ready traffic to your website by targeting highly transactional keywords associated with your services, locations, and the industries you serve.
+They are also a great way to drive sales-ready traffic to your website by targeting highly transactional keywords associated with your services, locations, and the industries you serve.

 An example of one such keyword is “software development outsourcing company”.
 A searcher who types this keyword into the Google search bar is much more ready to buy than the person who searched for, “in-house software development vs outsourcing”.
 That means a more branded page that provides a clear description of the benefits of working with you, and a clear path to doing so, is appropriate for this kind of visitor.